daveckw/python-google-cloud-functions/README.md

-# Knowledge-Based Querying with ChatGPT
+# Custom-Knowledge-Based Querying with ChatGPT

 This project is a Python backend service that runs on Google Cloud Functions.
 It utilizes ChatGPT to provide custom knowledge-based querying by reading an `index.json` file from Firebase Storage and using it as a Llama index for generating responses.